 Not A Man

 A medic tends to Mulan’s wound and reports to Shang.
 He goes to see her and learns ‘Ping’ is actually a woman.
 Chi Fu enters the tent and pulls Mulan out, revealing her secret to the men.
-Mulan is then left to her fate in the snow.

 Mulan ushers her remaining friends together, saying it’s time to go home.
 She and Mushu comfort each other for a moment before Shan Yu emerges from the snow.
 Other Huns free themselves from the snow, alerting Mulan and the animals.
 Yep, a woman worth fighting for.

 Seeing the Huns, Mulan grabs her sword and tells Mushu they need to do something.
 Mushu freaks out saying the Huns popped out of the snow like daisies.
 Mulan asks if he’s with her or not.
 He agrees and follows her to the Imperial City.

 Attack On The Imperial City

 Mulan arrives in the Imperial City in the middle of a parade.
 She finds Shang and tries to tell him about the Huns.
 The captain, still hurt over everything that happened in the mountains and tells her to go home.
 Mulan makes a point that he trusted Ping and why is Mulan different?
 Unable to get Shang to listen, Mulan sets out to find someone who will.